NayyarUnda/Pythonclass/Newyork Taxi Trip Analysis-Final Project/Readme .md

 ![alt tag]( https://github.com/NayyarUnda/Pythonclass/blob/master/Newyork%20Taxi%20Trip%20Analysis-Final%20Project/output%20graphs/Analysis_2.jpeg)

-Insights – As we can the common trend for all the days is the trips decrease from 12 am to morning 5 pm and then increase from morning 6 am to 11 pm.
+Insights â€“ As we can the common trend for all the days is the trips decrease from 12 am to morning 5 pm and then increase from morning 6 am to 11 pm.
 As expected trips maximum trips are taken on Friday evening and Saturday evening.

 ## Analysis 3